anisb23/QueueNotifier/README.md

 ## Step 2 — Install the WoW Addon

-Copy the `addon/QueueNotifier/` folder into your AddOns directory:
+From the `addon` folder, copy the `QueueNotifier` folder into your WoW AddOns directory:

 **macOS**
 ```